halseth/blind-vault/doc/vault.md

    signers.

 3. Using the public keys of the signers, the client creates the aggregate public key that funds will be sent to.

-4. The client builds the recovery transaction that will spend from the aggragate public key.
+4. The client builds the vault recovery transaction that will spend from the aggregate public key back to the recovery address.

+5. The client generates a second aggregate public key for the unvault output and deterministically constructs the unvault transaction to predict its txid.

+6. Using the predicted unvault txid, the client builds the unvault recovery transaction that will spend from the unvault output back to the recovery address.

-5. With the transaction created, the client sends a blinded variant of it to the signers.
+7. The client sends blinded variants of both recovery transactions to the signers along with ZK proofs.

-6. Each signer will respond with a partial signature for their key.
+8. Each signer will respond with partial signatures for both recovery transactions using different nonces for each.

-7. The client verifies that the recovery transaction is valid for spending the vault output.
+9. The client verifies that both recovery transactions are valid and fully signed.

-8. The depositor receives the final PSBT with the vault output key filled and the pre-signed recovery transaction from the client.
-It can now sign the deposit and move the funds to the vault.
+10. The depositor receives the final PSBT with the vault output key filled and both pre-signed recovery transactions from the client.
+It can now sign the deposit and move the funds to the vault, knowing it has recovery options for both the vault and unvault states.

 ### Details